 Do Older Amps Sound Better?

-In theory, considering that defective amps would most likely have been discarded long before now, it makes sense that whatever vintage amps left now would be in great working condition.
-In reality however, because vintage amps (also called valve amplifiers or tube amplifiers) were built with vacuum tubes rather than transistors, which gives them a unique sound.
+In theory, considering that defective amps would most likely have been discarded long before now, it makes sense that whatever vintage amps are still around now are in great working condition.
+In reality, however, vintage amps (also called valve amplifiers or tube amplifiers) were built with vacuum tubes rather than transistors, which gives them a unique sound.

 Why Do Old Stereos Sound Better?